anon-blue/anon.blue/README.txt

-                            hey vsauze micha l here what is what oswhat is what is?
+                           hey vsauze micha l here what is what oswhat is what i s?
 Black perop......Black people should thankfulsadkjoklsdjfvklu;asbhdiu